 It is Board policy that the majority of the Board should be non-executive and independent Directors and the Chair should be a non-executive Director.
-At the date of this report, the Board consists of six non-executive Directors listed in the Directors' Report and the Managing Director, Mr Lindsay Partridge.
-The current directors and their appointment dates are as follows:
+At the date of this report, the Board consists of five non-executive Directors and the Managing Director, Mr Lindsay Partridge.
+Mr Malcolm Bundey is to be appointed to the Board as a non-executive Director from 1 October 2019.
+The directors and their appointment dates are as follows: